FoamScience/openfoam-apptainer-packaging/README.md

 └── projects
     └── test-master.sif
 ```
-- Build a basic OpenMPI container `containers/basic/ubuntu-24.04-ompi-4.1.5.sif`
+- Build a basic OpenMPI container `containers/basic/ubuntu-24.04-ompi-4.1.5.sif`, or pull
+  it from [ghcr.io](https://ghcr.io) if possible
-- Build a base (OpenCFD) OpenFOAM container `containers/basic/opencfd-openfoam.sif`
+- Build a base (OpenCFD) OpenFOAM container `containers/basic/opencfd-openfoam.sif`, or
+  pull it from [ghcr.io](https://ghcr.io) if possible
 - Build a test project container, to make sure MPI works alright

-Check [docs.md](docs.md) for details how the configuration is expected to be structured.
+Check the [docs.md](docs.md) for details on how the configuration file
+is expected to be structured.

 Here is a simplified sequence diagram describing the expected workflow:
 ```mermaid